Join the NPO

 • Two scales of your choice covering a reasonable range of your instrument: one scale played slowly, the other scale played at fastest accurate speed

-• Two to four minutes total of a solo, etude, concerto, or excerpts–or portions thereof–that showcase your musical ability
+• Two to four minutes total of a solo, etude, concerto, or excerpts–or portions thereof–that showcase your musical ability (please contact us ahead of time if you are uncertain)

 Fellowships